allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ```

-Exactly the same we can do with `User` fields in type resolver.
+Exactly the same can be done with `User` fields in the type resolver.
 We can accumulate requests for each field and run it once if the source is the same.
 There is a `UserDataLoader` that asks `UserClient` for the whole `User` object.